ornato-t/DiA-dynMap/README.md

 # Player view
 The Alexandrian [says the following](https://thealexandrian.net/wordpress/46020/roleplaying-games/5e-hexcrawl), regarding involving players in the hexcrawl structure:
->I found that the abstraction of the hex was extremely convenient on the GM’s side of the screen (for tracking navigation, keying encounters, and so forth), but had a negative impact on the other side of the screen [...]
+>I found that the abstraction of the hex was extremely convenient on the GM’s side of the screen (for tracking navigation, keying encounters, and so forth), but had a negative impact on the other side of the screen.
+I wanted the players interacting with the game world, not with the abstraction.
+Therefore, the hexes in the Alexandrian Hexcrawl were a player-unknown structure.

 That is a fair argument but while I was playing the Remix at my table I noticed that my players tended to lose themselves on the map, forgetting where they currently where or failing to understand where they were headed.